-Respect, diversity and inclusion have always been a topic of discussion around HR tables.
+Respect, diversity, and inclusion have always been a topic of discussion around HR tables, specifically, diversity and inclusion in the workplace.
 However, the social uprising of the 2020 has brought racism incidents across North America to the forefront of conversation.
 It has highlighted the lack of thought and attention businesses have given this injustice.
 People of the world – as a collective – are finally looking at each other and asking the questions: What are you doing about racism?
 How do you ensure you include people of all backgrounds in your business?
 How do business make people of all backgrounds feel safe and supported?

 While policies and training alone are not enough to heal the deep festering wounds that exist, they are a necessary first step.
 They also need to go beyond just achieving legal requirements.
 The also need to avoid just reacting out of fear with empty blanket statements signaling virtue.

 When asked the question: “What are you doing about diversity and inclusion?”
 The answer is, this is not a fast fix or a document that is passed around.
 Difficult conversations need to be cultivated and encouraged.

 What are the simple behaviours that we each can take ourselves?
 What actions can we encourage our colleagues to take when working together, to make everyone feel welcome in our workplaces.

 - Listen with an open mind when someone with a different background or opinion speaks to you.